Topaz2015/CheckTextDisplay/README.md

-# TextDisplay Library for the Check Digital Lightbox Lcd Display
+# TextDisplay Library
+## for use with the Check Digital Lightbox Lcd Display

     Arduino library for interfacing with CheckTextDisplay via UART